delftswa/delftswa.github.io/chapters/docker/index.md

 **Question 2** is designed to track the progress of the adaptability.
 Ideally, the amount of system specific calls should decrease over time.
 This can be measured by keeping records of the results of the metrics of question 1.

 **Question 3** covers the knowledge distribution within the work force.
 It is important to have enough developers proficient in a supported operating system and ensure that the distribution between these is similar.
-A shift in this distribution could, for example, result in a lack of insight into the effect of changes on one OS or another.<br>
+A shift in this distribution could, for example, result in a lack of insight into the effect of changes on one OS or another.<br/>
 These metrics could be measured using questionnaires to identify experts and interviews to assess their actual knowledge.

 These three questions should help to gain insight into the improvement of the portability of Docker.